Blog Diets 14-Day Fruit Diet: Is It Nutritious Enough For A Safe Weight Loss?

 14-Day Fruit Diet Risks

-So, if fruits are so good for your health and are low in calories, then why is a 14-day fruit diet not a good weight loss tool?
-Although fruits are beneficial for your overall wellness, they don’t provide you with the full range of essential components, thus, only partially satisfying your nutritional requirements.
-Here are some of the main risks that the diet based solely on fruits bears (6):
+So, if fruits are so good for your health and low in calories, why is a 14-day fruit diet not a good weight loss tool?
+Although fruits are beneficial for your overall wellness, they don’t provide you with the full range of essential components, thereby only partially satisfying your nutritional requirements.
+Here are some of the main risks with a diet based solely on fruits:

-Fruits are generally low in fat and protein, which are necessary for the proper functioning of your body.
+Fruits are generally low in fat and protein, which are essential for the proper functioning of your body.
 Proteins are the building blocks of your cells and tissues.
-They support muscle growth and help preserve lean mass when you are in the process of weight loss.
-Since muscles are more metabolically active than fat, they require more energy to sustain themselves.
-The more muscle mass you have, the higher your resting metabolic rate (RMR) is, and the more calories you burn throughout the day (3).
-And so, the reduced consumption of protein can lead to loss of muscle mass and a slower metabolism.
+They support muscle growth and help preserve lean mass when you’re in the process of weight loss.
+As muscles are more metabolically active than fat, they require more energy to sustain themselves.
+The more muscle mass you have, the higher your resting metabolic rate (RMR) will be, and the more calories you will burn throughout the day (4).
+Therefore, the reduced consumption of protein can lead to a loss of muscle mass and a slower metabolism.

-Although fruits do contain various micronutrients, they alone can’t provide you with the whole plethora of essential components.
+Although fruits contain various micronutrients, they can’t provide you with the whole plethora of essential components alone.
 If you stick to a strict fruit diet, your body may lack the following nutrients:

 • Calcium